William Bell (singer): Career

 In 1967, Bell co-wrote an unintended Christmas hit, "Everyday Will Be Like a Holiday".
 The song remains one of Bell's most-recorded hits and serves as a classic R&B Christmas song.
 In 2017, Hot Press magazine named the hit the "Greatest Christmas record of all time".

 Bell moved to Atlanta, Georgia, in 1969 and started Peachtree Record Company, his short-lived soul label.

 During his time in Atlanta, he took acting lessons and played Stanley Kowalski in a production of A Streetcar Named Desire.

-Bell later signed a two-year deal with Mercury Records, where he released the 1977 single "Trying to Love Two", which hit No. 1 on the R&B charts and No. 10 on the pop charts, and sold a million copies.
+Bell later signed a two-year deal with Mercury Records, where he released his biggest hit, the 1977 single "Trying to Love Two", which hit No. 1 on the R&B chart and No. 10 on the pop chart, and sold a million copies.

 In 1985, he founded another label, Wilbe, and issued Passion, which found its most receptive audiences in the UK.

 Two years later, Bell was inducted into the Georgia Music Hall of Fame and received the Rhythm & Blues Foundation's R&B Pioneer Award that same year.
 Starting in 1992, Bell took a hiatus from the recording studio, while still performing regularly.
 In 2000, he released an album of all-new material on Wilbe entitled A Portrait Is Forever.
 In 2003, he was honored with the W.C.
 Handy Heritage Award.
 It wasn't until six years after his previous album that he released the album New Lease on Life.

 2010s to present

 In 2016, Bell reactivated the Stax Records label to release a new album.
 Produced by John Leventhal, This Is Where I Live featured Bell performing a batch of new songs, along with a revived recording of "Born Under a Bad Sign".
-In 2017, the album was awarded a Grammy for Best Americana Album, which took Bell's career to new heights including a featured performance alongside other legendary Stax acts at BBC's 50 Years of Soul event at Royal Albert Hall in London, UK.
-Additionally, Bell was one of the final performances at BB King's Blues Club in NYC before it closed in the spring of 2018.
+In 2017, the album was awarded a Grammy for Best Americana Album, which took Bell's career to new heights including a featured performance alongside other Stax acts at BBC's 50 Years of Soul event at Royal Albert Hall in London, UK.
+Additionally, Bell was one of the final performances at B. B. King's Blues Club in New York before it closed in the spring of 2018.

 Bell was featured in the 2014 documentary film Take Me to the River that explored the heart of the enduring Memphis music scene.
 He was featured alongside other artists including Bobby Bland, Mavis Staples, and Snoop Dogg.
 Bell is currently involved in the sequel to the popular documentary, and he calls it "a powerful little film".

 In 2016, Bell recorded This Is Where I Live, his first major label album in over 30 years.
 Bell was awarded a Grammy for Best Americana Album in 2017, which, in turn, had such a strong effect on his streaming data that Rolling Stone called him "the biggest winner of the night".
 His song "You Don't Miss Your Water" is featured in the trailer and the first episode of the Cinemax TV series Quarry, which debuted in 2016.